 The location of your water heater matters.
 Many people put their water heaters in the basement, garage, or in an outdoor enclosure, as this helps reduce the risk of potentially lethal CO poisoning.
 It should be installed somewhere safe and away from hazardous or explosive materials.
 Having easy access to your water heater is also important to make sure you can get to it in the event of a problem.

-Getting a water heater permit is essential, required by law, and can be obtained from your local building and safety planning office.
+Getting a water heater permit is essential, required by California law, and can be obtained from your local building and safety planning office.
 The permit acts as a request for inspection and can help to give you guidance on the appropriate codes for your area, as well as the installation itself.
 These permits can cost anywhere between $50 and $400.
 Secondary permits could be required in the event of some major work such as a renovation.